actonmass/actonmass.org/content/bills/environmental-justice.md

   - date: 2022-09-01
     description: "Sent to study by the Judiciary Committee (Study Order: H.5170)"
     type: death
+  - date: 2023-01-03
+    type: null
+    description: Bill re-filed as H.1677
+  - date: 2023-02-16
+    description: Referred to the Joint Committee on the Judiciary
+    type: null
 timeline:
   - description: Referred to the committee on Environment, Natural Resources and Agriculture
     date: 2019-01-22